-Learner applicants need to accrue a minimum of 10 professional lessons.
+Applicants on their L1s need to accrue a minimum of 10 professional lessons.

 Greenlight can support learners in applying for a NIL's loan to gain the professional lessons required to enter the program.
+Did you know a loan of \$450 (10 lessons at \$45 each) would be repayed at a minimum rate of \$20.00 per fortnight.

-Learners can apply for Greenlight with a minimum of 2 professional lessons.
+L1 learners can apply for Greenlight with a minimum of 2 professional lessons.
 Priority is given to those who have completed the 10 required lessons.